ahelal/bender-action/README.md

 GitHub workflows.
 It provides logs and source code for context and utilizes OpenAI to assist in debugging, resolving issues, and providing feedback.

+If you need to deploy Azure OpenAI you can head to [infra](/infra) directory and follow the `Readme` to deploy AzureOI with bicep.

 ## Inputs

 ```yml